ole00/afterburner/README.md

 protocol of these chips.
 Some of their early programs were Windows based and relied on presence of parallel port (LPT).
-Afterburner was written for Linux OS (also works on Win32/64, Mac OSX64), and requires serial connection to Arduio UNO, which does the programming of the GAL chip.
+Afterburner was written for Linux OS (also works on Win32/64, Mac OSX64), and requires serial connection to Arduino UNO, which does the programming of the GAL chip.

 Supported GAL chips: